RichtersFinger/peerChat/README.md

 * easy to setup and use,

 and offers for example
-* message queues (auto-resend if peers are offline), or
+* message queues (auto-resend if peers are offline),
+* desktop notifications, and
-* handling application updates via UI.
+* installing application updates via UI.

 See the [demo-gallery](./gallery/gallery.md) for some impressions.